 In the second half of 2009, we began partnering with solar farm project developers to develop and construct solar farm projects.
-In late 2009, we completed a solar farm project in Germany.

-In November 2009, we and our partners submitted a significant number of feed-in-tariff applications to the OPA in Ontario, Canada.
-In April 2010, the OPA awarded us and our partners contract offers for 176MW AC of open-field solar power generation projects.
+In April 2010, the OPA in Ontario, Canada, awarded us and our partners contract offers for 176 MW AC of open-field solar power generation projects.
 The projects were developed in partnership with several leading renewable energy developers in the Ontario market.
-In December 2011, we entered into a sales agreement with TransCanada whereby TransCanada will acquire from us an 86 MW AC solar project portfolio for approximately C\$470 million (\$470 million).
-Initial designs of these projects are being completed and the projects are being processed through Ontario's Renewable Energy Approval, or REA, permitting stage.
-If final REA approval is obtained from the OPA, we expect that these projects will be completed in 2012 and 2013.
+In December 2011, we entered into a sales agreement with TransCanada Energy Ltd. whereby TransCanada Energy Ltd. will acquire from us nine solar power plants totaling 86 MW AC for approximately C\$470 million (\$472 million).
+We completed construction of two plants in the fourth quarter of 2012.
+These plants are now in the testing phase before completion of their sale to TransCanada Energy Ltd. We expect to complete construction of six additional plants in 2013 and one in the first quarter of 2015.

-In April 2012, we entered into a purchase and international joint venture agreement, with Canada's largest owner and developer of solar projects, SkyPower Limited, or SkyPower, to build and deploy solar energy solutions in Ontario, and to jointly develop solar projects internationally in selected emerging markets.
-Under the agreement, we will acquire a majority interest in 16 solar projects representing approximately 190 to 200 MW DC from SkyPower.
+In April 2012, we entered into a purchase and international joint venture agreement, with SkyPower, Canada's largest owner and developer of solar projects, to build and deploy solar energy solutions in Ontario, and to jointly develop solar projects internationally in selected emerging markets.
+We completed the acquisition of a majority interest in 16 solar projects representing approximately 190 MW to 200 MW DC from SkyPower in June 2012 for a total consideration of approximately C\$185 million (\$186 million).
 Each of these projects was awarded a 20-year power purchase contract by the OPA.
-15 of these contracts were issued under Ontario's Feed-In-Tariff Program, and one was issued as part of Ontario's Renewable Energy Standard Offer Program.
-These projects are in the advanced REA permitting stage.
-We expect to commence construction of these projects in 2013 and to have them fully operational in 2014.
-These projects are expected to generate over C\$800 million (US\$800 million) in revenue for Canadian Solar.
-We and SkyPower also agreed to form 50/50 international joint venture focused on developing solar power plants in selected emerging markets.
+Fifteen of these contracts were issued under Ontario's Feed-In-Tariff Program, and one was issued as part of Ontario's Renewable Energy Standard Offer Program.
+We have filed REA applications for all sixteen of the projects and expect to receive Notices to Proceed (NTP) with, and expect to start construction on, these projects prior to the end of the third quarter of 2013.
+These projects are expected to generate over C\$800 million (\$803 million) in revenue for us in the next two years.
+In June 2012, we also launched a 50/50 international joint venture with SkyPower to focus on developing solar power plants in selected emerging markets.